lujip/citu-speech-evaluation/README.md

 # Speech Evaluation Web Application

 This project is a full-stack speech evaluation web app using React (Vite) for the frontend and Python (Flask) for the backend.
-It leverages Deepgram API for speech-to-text and OpenAI API for evaluation.
+It leverages Deepgram API for speech-to-text and OpenAI and Gemini API's for evaluation.

 ---